pbombina/admmDensenstSubmatrix/README.md

                          build_vignettes = TRUE)

 ```
-## Table of Contents
+# Table of Contents
 - `plantedsubmatrix.R` generates binary matrix sampled from dense submatrix of particular size
+- `densub.R` ADMM algorithm for our relaxation of the densest subgraph and submatrix problems
+- `mat_shrink.R` soft-threholding operator applied to vector of singular values (used in X-update step of `densub.R`)

 # Examples
 We test this package on two different types of data: first, using random matrices sampled from the planted dense m x n submtarix model and, second, real-world collaboration and communication networks.